 Moved to NYC in1965.

 Solo show at the Whitney Museum of American Art in 1974 with an 85’ painting: “ Brooklyn Bridge, City Hall to Water St.” with catalog by Marcia Tucker; the same epic painting was shown again in 1983 in the Brooklyn Bridge Centennial show at the the Brooklyn Museum.

-As co-founder and Exhibition Director of the Organization of Independent Artists did major exhibitions in NYC, the Federal Bldg., and US Court Houses and other venues in the late ‘70s, without pay, in the belief that artists should have other options to have their work seen outside the money driven art market.
+As co-founder and Exhibition Director of the Organization of Independent Artists, I directed major exhibitions in NYC, in the Federal Bldg., and US Court Houses and other venues in the late ‘70s, without pay, in the belief that artists should have other options to have their work seen outside the money driven art market.

 In the early '80s worked as part of the NYC Artists Project.
 Did a prototype "Art in the Subways" project, a ceramic tile mural for the MTA Clark St. Station in Brooklyn: and a watercolor survey of "Brooklyn Industrial Buildings 1850 -1920s" for the Brooklyn Historical Society.

 Two major PUBLIC ART Commissions, in 1986 and 1991 -